 An offer of employment is rarely given at the time of the second interview.
 Each person you interviewed with should receive a thank you e-mail within twenty-four hours of your visit.
 Be specific, but brief in expressing your thanks and continued interest in the organization.
-Before you leave the office, find out what the next step is and their timetable for making a decision.
+Before the end of the interview, find out what the next step is and their timetable for making a decision.
 When it is necessary for you to miss classes because of interview trips, be sure to notify your instructors prior to leaving.

 If you made a good connection with a recruiter, you will want to stay in contact with them in the future.